ArtanisAce/100-days-of-code/log.md

 **Thoughts:** Pity I'm losing motivation at the very end :( need to get more knowledge about how to handle this side project on my own...

 **Link to work:** - www.codewars.com/ArtanisAce

+### Day 95: April 22, 2018

+**Today's Progress**: Attempt to change code on project with html editor on the page, not working as expected (again).
+Kata in codewars

+**Thoughts:** Side project is over, I'm back to my old projects.
+Officially will end '100 days of code' challenge before going to Prague on May 4th

+**Link to work:** - www.codewars.com/ArtanisAce